 Toilet paper is the only thing you should ever flush

 - Baby wipes

 - Face-cleaning wipes

 If you’re doing a lot more cleaning and disinfecting at home due to the COVID-19 virus, you’re probably going through bleach wipes at a pretty good clip.
 Stop flushing them.

 The people who run local wastewater systems have seen a big jump in the amount of non-flushable material coming into treatment plants.
 That can be dangerous in a few ways.

 The Eagle River Water & Sanitation District provides water and wastewater services to users between Vail and Edwards, and wastewater services to Minturn.

-Diane Johnson, the communications and public affairs manager for the district, said employees there have seen a four-fold increase in the number of wipes coming through the wastewater plants.
+Diane Johnson, the communications and public affairs manager for the district, said employees there have seen a four-fold increase in the number of wipes coming through a key lift station.
+Those stations basically help gravity get effluent from a neighborhood to a treatment facility.
 Johnson said she’s been told Eagle and Gypsum have also seen spikes in the amount of non-flushable waste coming into those systems.